JoshuaWise/vapr/README.md

 resource.noSuchMethod(fn);
 ```

-If someone requests a non-existent path, they'll receive a `404 Not Found`, but you can optionally define a custom *not found* handler instead:
+If someone requests a non-existent path, they'll receive a `404 Not Found`, but you can optionally define a custom *not found* handler instead.

 ```js
 app.notFound(handler);